-- Exploring data to find new patterns and relationships - Explaining why a certain result occurred - Simulating business decisions to facilitate business planning and execution - Forecasting future results

-The graduate program in Business Analytics is appropriate for students in functional business units as well as information technology because it leverages information technology and business thinking to turn data into actionable intelligence.
+- Exploring data to find new patterns and relationships - Explaining why a certain result occurred - Simulating business decisions to facilitate business planning and execution - Forecasting future results The graduate program in Business Analytics is appropriate for students in functional business units as well as information technology because it leverages information technology and business thinking to turn data into actionable intelligence.
 The program is designed for students who have an interest in quantitative methods, exploring and uncovering relationships through data analysis, using data to solve business problems, and who are wanting to enter or advance in a career in business analytics.
-Benedictine offers an innovative course of professional graduate study that integrates the body of knowledge in business analytics with the student's choice of a concentration, such as Business Administration, Finance, Forensic Accounting, Health Care, Management Information Systems, Marketing and Professional Internship.
+Benedictine offers an innovative course of professional graduate study that integrates the body of knowledge in business analytics with the student's choice of a concentration, such as Business Administration, Forensic Accounting, Health Care, Management Information Systems, Marketing and Professional Internship.
 These concentrations and additional available electives are not only applicable to a student's profession, but are also key in broadening a student's perspective.
 The program's unique philosophy, integrative teaching methods and commitment to individual development are the basis for the professional achievements of its graduates.
-This approach gives students the unique opportunity to interact with the larger group of graduate students in all of Benedictine's Accountancy, Business Administration, Finance, Marketing, Management Information Systems, Public Health and Taxation programs.
+This approach gives students the unique opportunity to interact with the larger group of graduate students in all of Benedictine's graduate business and management programs.
 The exposure to other students with different talents, experiences and job responsibilities is a key element in each student's development of business analytics skills.
 The educational approach of the program emphasizes practical application of technical tools and management theories to a variety of hypothetical and real-life data problems.
 Students gain an appreciation for the complexity of challenges associated with business analytics through group interaction, comprehensive projects, case analysis, research and active participation in the sharing of individual experiences.
 It is through this variety of teaching methods that students are prepared to be leaders in the 21st century.
 The program's classes are ideal for those who seek flexibility in their course schedules and plan to register as either a full- or part-time student.
 Classes are conducted one evening per week per class on the main campus in Lisle starting at 6:30 p.m.
-Select courses may be offered in a weekend, online or matinee (3:00-6:00 p.m.) format, enabling a student to take additional courses in one quarter and thus requiring the student to come to campus only one night per week.
-Please consult the schedule for the exact times and locations.
+Select courses may be offered in a weekend, Saturday, or online format.
+Please consult MyBenU for exact times and locations.
 Learning Goals for the M.S. in Business Analytics Program: Students will be expected to:

 - Describe databases, data mining, data warehousing, business intelligence, dashboards, and data visualization

 - Construct appropriate business questions

 - Construct database queries

 - Identify and implement appropriate analyses

 - Make informed decisions based on relevant data

 - Communicate findings

 - Lead project teams

+Curriculum:

-Curriculum: The M.S. in Business Analytics program requires 64 quarter credit hours, integrating 12 quarter credit hours of foundations courses, 40 quarter credit hours of core courses, as well as 12 quarter credit hours of electives or courses in one of several concentrations: Business Administration, Finance, Forensic Accounting, Health Care, Management Information Systems, Marketing, and Professional Internship.
-Our courses are scheduled so that a student may complete the program in two years by taking 8 quarter credit hours per term.
+The M.S. in Business Analytics program requires 64 quarter credit hours, integrating 12 quarter credit hours of foundations courses, 40 quarter credit hours of core courses, as well as 12 quarter credit

+hours of electives or courses in one of several concentrations: Business Administration, Forensic Accounting, Health Care, Management Information Systems, Marketing, and Professional Internship.
 Our courses are scheduled so that a student may complete the program in two years by taking 8 quarter credit hours per term.
 4+1 M.S. in Business Analytics Program: